MYanello/redis-caching/README.md

 ## Redis Serialization Protocol
 This was toyed with a bit in the aioredis branch, but was scrapped in favor of spending more time writing tests and trying to implement the concurrency.
 ## Concurrency
-This was intended to be implemented initially, hence the choice of FastAPI over Flask.
+This was intended to be implemented initially, hence the choice of FastAPI/Starlette over Flask.
 Time constraints prevented me from successfully getting this out the door.